Billaferd/QuantumNexus/Players/Deck Creation Guide.md

-The Nexus Architect's Handbook: A Comprehensive Tome of Deck Building
+# The Nexus Architect's Handbook: A Comprehensive Tome of Deck Building

 ​Part I: The Unbreakable Laws of Deck Construction

 ​The path to victory in Quantum Nexus begins not on the battlefield, but at the architect's table.
 Before a single unit is deployed or a Command Point is spent, a player must first master the art of deck construction.
 This is a discipline governed by a precise set of rules, a framework of constraints that channels creativity and ensures a balanced contest of strategic wills.
 Understanding these foundational laws is the bedrock upon which all advanced strategies are built.
 They are not merely suggestions; they are the unbreakable code that defines a legal and functional deck.

-​1.1 The 200 CP Budget: A Point-Buy Philosophy
+​1.1 The 200 RP Budget: A Point-Buy Philosophy

 ​The single most defining constraint in Quantum Nexus deck building is the Requisition Point (RP) budget.
-The main deck—which includes all Unit, Leader, Asset, Event, Upgrade, and Terrain cardsmust contain cards with a maximum total RP value of 200, establishing a strict power ceiling that is entirely divorced from the runtime Command Point (CP) action economy utilized during live gameplay.
-Each of these cards features its RP cost prominently in its top-right corner, serving as a constant reminder of its impact on your overall budget.
+The main deck—which includes all Unit, Leader, Asset, Event, Upgrade, and Terrain cards—must contain cards with a maximum total RP value of 200, establishing a strict power ceiling that is entirely divorced from the runtime Command Point (CP) action economy utilized during live gameplay.
+Each of these cards features its RP cost prominently, serving as a constant reminder of its impact on your overall deck-building budget.
 Mission Cards are explicitly excluded from this 200 RP limit and function under a separate system, which will be detailed later.

-​Crucially, the rules place no specific minimum or maximum limit on the number of individual cards in the main deck, the cost of the cards will dictate the deck size.
+​Crucially, the rules place no specific minimum or maximum limit on the number of individual cards in the main deck; the RP cost of the cards will dictate the deck's physical volume.
 This creates a fundamental departure from many other trading card games that mandate a fixed card count.
-Quantum Nexus instead employs a "point-buy" system, forcing a critical strategic tension between the quantity of cards in a deck and their individual quality, as measured by CP cost.
+Quantum Nexus instead employs a "point-buy" system, forcing a critical strategic tension between the quantity of cards in a deck and their individual quality, as measured by RP cost.

 ​This system presents the architect with a profound choice.
-One could construct a deck of 50 cards with an average cost of 4 CP each, creating a deep well of options but potentially diluting the power of any single draw.
-Conversely, one could build a deck of 25 cards with an average cost of 8 CP, packing it with high-impact "bombs" that can dominate the board individually.
-This latter approach, however, risks creating an inflexible hand and offering fewer actions over the course of a game.
+One could construct a deck of 50 cards with an average cost of 4 RP each, creating a deep well of options but potentially diluting the power of any single draw.
+Conversely, one could build a deck of 25 cards with an average cost of 8 RP, packing it with high-impact "bombs" that can dominate the board individually.
+This latter approach, however, risks creating an inflexible hand and offering fewer units to physically occupy the spatial matrix over the course of a game.
 This decision between a swarm of cheaper, more numerous threats and a select cadre of elite, expensive powerhouses is a core component of a deck's identity, influencing everything from opening hands to late-game consistency.

 ​1.2 The Leadership Council: Capping Your Command Structure

-​Leaders are the keystones of an army, powerful units with game-altering abilities and formidable stats.
+​Leaders are the keystones of an army, functioning as concentrated synergy hubs with game-altering abilities and formidable stats.
 To balance their immense influence, their inclusion is strictly regulated.
-Within the maximum 200 CP budget for the main deck, a player may allocate no more than 25 CP to cards bearing the 'Leader' subtype.
-This cap is a sub-limit of the main 200 CP budget, not in addition to it.
+Within the maximum 200 RP budget for the main deck, a player may allocate no more than 25 RP to cards bearing the 'Leader' subtype.
+This cap is a sub-limit of the main 200 RP budget, not in addition to it.

 ​This rule, combined with the in-game restriction of deploying only one of your Leaders per quadrant, forces a difficult and meaningful choice regarding your army's command structure.
 It prevents players from simply filling their decks with the most powerful cards in the game, compelling them to invest in a well-rounded supporting cast.
 The 25 RP cap creates a balancing act between power concentration and strategic flexibility.
-A player might choose to field two hyper-elite 9 CP Leaders and a single 7 CP Leader, hitting the 25 RP limit exactly with just three cards, such as a combination of The Forge-Star and Siege-Captain Valerius alongside another powerful commander.
+A player might choose to field two hyper-elite 9 RP Leaders and a single 7 RP Leader, hitting the 25 RP limit exactly with just three cards, such as a combination of The Forge-Star and Siege-Captain Valerius alongside another powerful commander.
 This concentrates immense power in a few key figures.
-Alternatively, a player could opt for three moderately-priced 8 CP Leaders, leaving 1 CP of their Leader budget unused but gaining greater flexibility in deployment and board presence.
+Alternatively, a player could opt for three moderately-priced 8 RP Leaders, leaving 1 RP of their Leader budget unused but gaining greater flexibility in deployment and board presence.
 This decision defines the nature of your leadership—a small council of titans or a broader assembly of capable commanders—and is a foundational pillar of your deck's strategic identity.

 ​1.3 The Rule of Duplicates